Fidelity IRA Review

 Fidelity IRA Overview

-Fidelity offers six IRA versions.
-They are SEP, SIMPLE, Roth, Traditional, Minor, and Inherited.
-The inherited account can have the Roth tax structure if desired.
-The Minor account is available only in Roth format.
+Fidelity provides six different IRA options: SEP, SIMPLE, Roth, Traditional, Minor, and Inherited.
+The Inherited IRA can be structured with Roth tax benefits if preferred.
+The Minor IRA is available only in Roth format.

-Multiple IRAs can be opened at Fidelity under a single tax ID number, and they can all be managed, along with associated taxable accounts, with a single login.
+You can open multiple IRAs at Fidelity under one tax ID number, and all accounts, including taxable ones, can be managed with a single login.

 Fidelity IRA Minimums and Fees

-Fidelity does not impose any fees or minimums on its Individual Retirement Accounts.
-There is no minimum balance requirement for an IRA, and no deposit is required to open one.
-The account is free of any ongoing fees like annual, maintenance, and closeout fees.
+Fidelity does not charge any fees or require minimum balances for its IRAs.
+There’s no minimum balance needed to open an IRA, and no deposit is required.
+The account is free from ongoing fees like annual, maintenance, and closeout fees.

-Like other discount brokers, Fidelity has moved to $0 commissions for online trades of U.S.-listed stocks and ETFs.
-This great pricing schedule applies to IRAs.
+Fidelity has also eliminated commissions for online trades of U.S.-listed stocks and ETFs, which applies to IRAs as well.

 Tradable Assets